sfomuseum/go-macaroon/README.md

 # go-macaroon

-Code for testing Macaroons and the [superfly/macaroon](https://pkg.go.dev/github.com/superfly/macaroon) package.
+Go package for working with Macaroons and the [superfly/macaroon](https://pkg.go.dev/github.com/superfly/macaroon) package.

-## Important
+## Documentation

-This is not production code.
-It's not even useful package code.
-It is _example_ code to test using the parts of the [superfly/macaroon](https://pkg.go.dev/github.com/superfly/macaroon) package that aren't (don't seem to be) specific to the Fly.io service.
+Documentation is incomplete.
+Consult the tests and in particular [caveats/caveats_test.go](caveats/caveats_test.go) to get started.

 ## Motivation